beste/firebase-php/UPGRADE-8.0.md

   and has been removed from the SDK.
 * Realtime Database objects considered value objects have been made final and readonly
 * Method arguments are now fully type-hinted
+* Sensitive data parameters now use `#[SensitiveParameter]` attributes to prevent exposure in stack traces.

 ### Type simplifications to reduce runtime overhead